 Drinking water is last on our list when it comes to following some healthy habits.
 The heart works constantly to pump 2,000 gallons of blood a day.
 Dehydration strains your heart and the blood circulating through your body also decreases.
 Your heart also stores more sodium when you are dehydrated, making it tough for your heart to pump blood.
 In addition to the quantity, you also need to pay attention to the quality of water that you drink.
 Bring home a water purifier to make sure that you drink safe and clean water.

-Stress is another key reason for the increasing number of heart disease.
-Late working hours, work pressure, not getting enough sleep affects your heart.
+Stress is another key reason for the increasing number of heart diseases.
+Late working hours, work pressure, and not getting enough sleep affects your heart.
 Make sure that you get at least 8 hours of sleep a day.
 Take out time to relax and unplug after a hard day’s work.
 Take out some time to stay away from your gadgets and other distractions to recharge your batteries.

 Last Few Words

 The stats mentioned above is a wake-up alarm for people who don’t follow a healthy lifestyle.
 Though it might be difficult initially, you need to take small steps to implement these healthy habits on a daily basis.
 Changing your habits can help you keep your heart healthy and avoid heart diseases in the future.